ehoffman66/todo/README.md

 # Todo Application

 This is a simple and efficient Todo application built with React.
-The application allows users to add, complete, and delete tasks.
+The application allows users to add, complete, update and delete tasks.

 ## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### Prerequisites